sap-tutorials/sap-build-process-automation/tutorials/spa-academy-salesorder/spa-academy-salesorder.md

 ## You will learn
   - How to create a SAP Build Process Automation project
   - How to create a process that automates sales order creation and approval
+  - How create an API trigger to integrate with any applications like SAP Build Apps, CAP etc.

 ---